osiell/oerplib/doc/source/tutorials.rst

 Selection
 '''''''''

 Same as above, except there is a check about the value assigned.
-For example, the field ``type`` of the ``res.partner.address`` model accept values contains in ``['default', 'invoice', 'delivery', 'contact', 'other']``::
+For instance, the field ``type`` of the ``res.partner.address`` model accept values contains in ``['default', 'invoice', 'delivery', 'contact', 'other']``::